The following refers to a movie not related to the Pahlaniuk book also written up in this node.

 Harold Crick, played by Will Ferrell, is (at the outset of the film) the most routinized and boring individual ever seen, at least in this movie's world.
 True to form, he's an IRS auditor.
 Everything is going along fine as the narrator explains to us, over the movie's beginning minutes, what Harold's life is like over the course of one of his boring and identical weekdays.

 The next day, Harold starts to hear the narrator too.

 Not all the time.
 Just when he (as we the viewers know) is 'on script.'
 When he starts looking around for the voice's owner, talking back, or trying not to do things the voice is explaining that he's doing, it disappears, only to resume with a slight air of edgy impatience when he finally goes back to toeing the storyline.

 This would be a run of the mill man-hears-voices story, save for two things.
 The quality of the cast (which, to my amazement at my own words, does include Will Ferrell) and the (ha!) writing.
 You see, Harold's in trouble.
 At one point, the narrator used the phrase 'imminent death.'
-While Harold, with the assistance of professor Jules Hilbert (Hoffman), to whom he was referred by a most bemused Linda Hunt, tries to figure out whether he's in a tragedy or a comedy and what he should do, the story - with the assistance of a pissed-off and meddlesome wristwatch - starts to loop about somewhat gleefully.
+While Harold, with the assistance of professor Jules Hilbert (Hoffman), to whom he was referred by a psychiatrist (a most bemused Linda Hunt), tries to figure out whether he's in a tragedy or a comedy and what he should do, the story - with the assistance of a pissed-off and meddlesome wristwatch - starts to loop about somewhat gleefully.
 Almost as much as that last sentence.